-Board of Directors Meetings and Committees
+Board of Directors and Committees

-During fiscal year 2013, our Board of Directors had four standing committees: the Audit Committee, the Nominating/Corporate Governance Committee, the Compensation Committee and the Finance Committee.
+During fiscal year 2016, our Board of Directors had four standing committees: the Audit Committee, the Compensation Committee, the Nominating/Corporate Governance Committee and the Finance Committee.
 Directors are encouraged to attend the annual meeting of stockholders, but are not required to do so.
-At the last annual meeting of stockholders, held on February 1, 2013, all directors were in attendance.
-In fiscal year 2013, each director attended at least 75% of the aggregate of all meetings of the Board of Directors and each committee on which he or she served.
+At the last annual meeting of stockholders, held on February 2, 2016, all directors except one were in attendance.
+During fiscal year 2016, each director attended at least 75% of the aggregate of all meetings of the Board of Directors and each committee on which he or she served.